Onan 6500 generator should be working fine. I recently got mines for some reason I can’t get mine to function.

 The Onan Business (now known as Cummins Power Generation) has successfully remained in the power generation business for over forty years.
 That’s the prime reason their name is synonymous with power!
 You can discover Cummins in practically every corner of the earth, the South Pacific, Northeast, and Southeast Asia, Pakistan, India, East Asia, Africa, Europe, Latin America, the United States, and Canada.

-When Generators was taken over by Cummins Inc., it offered their line of product an incredible increase since Cummins is a skilled builder of diesel generators, whose credibility is sterling.
+When alternators taken over by Cummins Inc., it offered their line of product an incredible increase since Cummins is a skilled builder of diesel power cells, whose credibility is sterling.
 To assist in comprehend the magnitude of this acquisition, note this; the Power Generation Company Unit is now ranked as Cummins’ second-largest company segment.
 That’s saying a lot.
-This company unit produces, services and offers power generation and related equipment such as alternators and PTO Generators, developed for both consumer and industrial use.
+This company unit produces, services and offers power generation and related equipment such as alternators and PTO alterantors, developed for both consumer and industrial use.

 This newly formed partnership provides a wider series of suppliers and repair work service centers to the currently well-received alternator line.
 One of the things we have been hearing given that the merger is that customer support and service for their items are more accessible.
 Any astute business owner understands that great client assistance and service equate into delighted clients and delighted consumers translate into returning customers and word-of-mouth recommendations.

-When you consider the Onan Generator line, do not limit yourself to portable generators only.
-Onan also provides Commercial Mobile, Marine and RV Generators for numerous functions and usages.
+When you consider the cummins Alternator line, do not limit yourself to portable power cell only.
+Cummins also provides Commercial Mobile, Marine and RV alternators for numerous functions and usages.

 The power cell Line

 RV QD 10000